wc4now/mondrain-pic-2/README.md

-I'm wc4now
+I'm Bill.

-I am curently a student studying an online course provide by Angela Yu Any feedback is most welcomed.
+Currently, I am a student studying an online Web Design and Development course available from App Brewery.

+Any feedback is most welcomed.